PawelBocian/CoAP-Arduino-project/README.md

 ## Manual
 ---
 If you want to use this code u need to set correct MAC adress and your ethernet ip adress.
 You can find it using for example [WireShark](https://www.wireshark.org/).
-To learn CoAP protocol read [this](https://tools.ietf.org/html/rfc7252).
+To learn more about CoAP protocol read [this](https://tools.ietf.org/html/rfc7252).

 ## Example of work